-D/d ratio is the relationship between diameter of an object that a sling is bent around (D) to the diameter of the sling (d).
+D/d ratio is the relationship between the diameter of an object that a sling is bent around to the diameter of the sling.
 D/d ratio is generally applied to wire rope slings.

 The tighter the bend, the greater the loss of strength.
 The sling can be weakened and severely damaged if it's bent around a diameter smaller than its own diameter.

-To determine how the bending will affect the sling: divide "D", the object diameter by "d" the sling diameter.
-The result is the D/d ratio object diameter by "d", the sling diameter.
+To determine how the bending will affect the sling, divide "D", the object diameter, by "d", the sling diameter.
 The result is the D/d ratio.
-Use table fourteen-two in the P-307 to determine sling efficiencies at various D/d ratios.
+Use Table 14-2 in the P-307 to determine sling efficiencies at various D/d ratios.